 EXERCISE: I was really gentle with my body.
 I knew that I did not want to stress out my body even more so I opted to go for walks and do yoga that would help to boost my mood and deal with any anxiety and stress along the way.

 SUPPLEMENTS: This is where I needed some serious help.
 There are so many different supplements to choose from it can become overwhelming.
 Especially when you know too much.
-With the help of my ND, we decided probiotics, vitamin D and omega 3 fatty acids were an important building blocks to setting up the foundation of healing my body.
+With the help of my ND, we decided probiotics, vitamin D and omega 3 fatty acids were important building blocks to set up the foundation for healing my body.
 From there we added some gut healing products and adrenal support.

-BOTANICALS: Since my adrenals were where we wanted to target we chose herbs that specifically helped to manage my stress response such as Eleutrococcus and Rhodiola.
+BOTANICALS: Since my adrenals were where we wanted to target we chose herbs that specifically helped to manage my stress response such as Eleutherococcus and Rhodiola.
 I also benefitted from using a botanical tincture which was a combination of specific herbs geared towards balancing my hormones.
-Blog post coming soon – My Top 5 Botanicals for PCOS
+Check out this blog post on My Top 5 Botanicals for getting pregnant with PCOS

 ACUPUNCTURE: Weekly acupuncture has really helped me in the past.
 I find that it really calms my body and balances my hormones.
 It can take some time (generally we say 3 months, since it takes this long for an egg to mature) to really notice a difference.
 Once things get moving and everything starts to balance out it can be a very beneficial treatment option!
 Check out this blog post on Acupuncture and Fertility.